mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 !!!
 If full rootfs updates are not required, this is the only validation needed.

-The Mender Client consists of a number of components and configuration files, with the `mender-client` userspace application being the core responsible for executing the updates.
+The Mender Client consists of a number of components and configuration files, with the `mender-auth` userspace application being the responsible for authentication against the Mender Server, and mender-update responsible for executing the updates.
-By default, it runs as a systemd service.
+By default, both run as systemd services.
 To verify the correct installation of the service, run the following commands and confirm the output:

 ```
-systemctl is-active mender-client
+systemctl is-active mender-authd
 # Output:
 # active

-systemctl is-enabled mender-client
+systemctl is-enabled mender-authd
 # Output:
 # enabled

+systemctl is-active mender-updated
+# Output:
+# active

+systemctl is-enabled mender-updated
+# Output:
+# enabled
 ```

-In the remaining verification, we will manually be executing similar steps to what the Mender Client usually does in regular operations to communicate with the bootloader.
+In the remaining verification, we will manually be executing similar steps to what the rootfs-image update module usually does in regular operations to communicate with the bootloader.

-To avoid the Mender Client interfering with the manual verification it is recommended to disconnect the device from the internet.
+To avoid the Mender-update Client interfering with the manual verification it is recommended to disconnect the device from the internet.

 ## Bootloader environment tools are present on the device

 Verify which of the two commands to manipulate the bootloader environment are executable and available in the path.
-These are used by the `mender-client` to set the bootloader environment.
+These are used by the `rootfs-image` update module to set the bootloader environment.

-The executables which the Mender Client expects are bootloader specific.
+The executables which the rootfs-image update module expects are bootloader specific.
 By default, `GRUB` and `uboot` implementations are supported.
 Please run the commands below:

 * For GRUB: